snehagpatel/scrapegoat/README.md

 # scapegoat
 ### _THIS CODE IS FOR LEARNING PURPOSES ONLY AND SHOULD NOT BE ACTUALLY APPLIED_
-ScapeGoat is a code I've written from scratch to access T****'s website and scrape for articles about certain tickers.
+ScapeGoat is a code I've written from scratch to access a specific website and scrape for articles about certain tickers.

 # Getting started
 To use ScapeGoat, tickers.csv is a csv file that contains the ticker names for all desired companies.
 You will also need an account email and password to access the site that was scraped.